 Instead of procrastinating by watching TV or mindlessly surfing the web and social media, try some more productive time killers.
 Time is too valuable to waste.

 It is way too common for people to flood themselves with caffeine and junk food to save time.
 This does not aid in productivity and probably makes things worse.
 Drinking caffeine may help at the moment, but it sure doesn’t last long.
 And all those quick meals are no better.

 Food has a direct impact on cognitive performance; fruits and vegetables are brain food.
 As with any other investment, you get back what you put in.

 Though it may take more time, eating foods known to be healthier will have an amazing impact on productivity in both the short and long term.
 You will also save a lot of money by not getting quick snacks and lunches in the middle of the day.
 The best bet is to have healthy snacks at the office and start a good habit.

 6. Get Extra Sleep

-What all these suggestions have in common are preparation.
+What all these suggestions have in common is preparation.
 When we plan ahead, we save a lot of time and money in the future.

-Cleaning and organizing your work space, knowing the tools and keeping them sharp, keeping the right fuel in your body and enough endorphins in your brain will do way more for productivity than anything you actually do on the job.
+Cleaning and organizing your workspace, knowing the tools and keeping them sharp, and keeping the right fuel in your body and enough endorphins in your brain will do way more for productivity than anything you actually do on the job.